Post Details

 • Fraud and Security Risks: Cross-border payments are susceptible to fraud and security risks.
 It includes cyber-attacks, identity theft, and payment scams, necessitating robust security measures.

-• Operational Complexity: Processing cross-border payments is more complex and time-consuming than handling domestic transactions.
+• Operational Complexity: Processing cross-border payment is more complex and time-consuming than handling domestic transactions.
 Businesses need to have the necessary expertise and resources to manage these transactions effectively.
 This includes understanding currency exchange rates, international banking regulations, and various payment processing systems.

 Cross-border Payments